la2050/archive/_projects/2016/achieving-gender-equality-with-our-wallets.md

   purposes of driving policy and community decisions in order to help these businesses thrive.
 We will become the trusted source of information on our great city’s women-owned business community.
-project_image_2: 8371696026741-team91.jpg
-empty_column_1: ''
 organization_name: Equallet
 organization_website: www.equallet.com
-organization_name_2: Equallet
-organization_activity: >-
-  Equallet’s mission is to achieve gender equality by harnessing the collective financial power of the consumer and investor to support women-owned businesses in LA.
-ein: ''

 ---